jonathonreed/atrf-journal/_posts/2017-05-26-paul-prosper-chief-of-paqtnkek-first-nation.md

 "Honour who you are, where you come from.
 Honour your relationship to this beautiful earth, and your role within it.
 Honour the authority and sovereignty you have as an individual; through the power of your creations, through what you say, what you hear, what you feel."

-<blockquote>If there's one thing this community has ever taught me, it's about honour.</blockquote>
+<blockquote>&ldquo;If there's one thing this community has ever taught me, it's about honour.&rdquo;</blockquote>

 <img src="http://astheravenfli.es/journal/img/2017/05/IMG_2344-atrf-jcr-2000-web.jpg">